 - The market research should be complete.

-- You should already know what the customer would buy.
+- You know what the customer would buy.

-- Processes should already be designed and tested, software written, and materials sourced and priced.
+- Processes are designed and tested, software written, and materials sourced and priced.

 - Pilot runs initiated, costs understood, and pricing agreed.
-Initial marketing materials should have been discussed so they can be designed and executed quickly.
+Initial marketing materials should be discussed so they can be designed and executed quickly.

 When Do You Activate Contingencies?

-Contingencies are activated when you realize that your revenue is likely to drop because of unexpected events in the marketplace.
-They are also activated when they become part of the next year’s sales growth plan.
-They might also provide you with a way to respond to sudden increases in customer demand or market opportunities.
+There are many situations in which a company should consider activating contingencies: when revenue is likely to drop because of unexpected events in the marketplace, as a response to sudden increases in customer demand or market opportunities, or as part of the next year’s sales growth plan.
 If the growth targets can be achieved by expanding current lines of simply selling more, you may not need to activate a contingency the entire year.